darrylmorley/tmdbApi/README.md

-# TMDBAPI
+# TMDB API Movie Search

-A pure JavaScript movie search page using the TMDB Api
+A pure JavaScript Movie search page using the TMDB Api for results.